JibolaJinadu/Loanify-Project/README.md

 3. npm run dev

 ### Step-2 (subsequently: start from here & complete the rest of the steps)
-Make the neccessary modifications (Add a task-folder containing all your files & Assets)
+Make the neccessary modifications (Add a task-folder containing all your files & Assets e.g. SignUp Folder)

 ### Step-3
 1. git checkout -b ＜new-branch＞